askulkarni029/Real-Estate-Web-Scraping-Automation-Bot/README.md

 •	Try Catch (Basic Exception Handling)

 📂 Project Workflow -

+* The user enters a city name, and the bot launches Zillow in an incognito browser.

+* The bot searches for property listings in the selected city.

+* UiPath Web Scraping Wizard extracts structured listing data across multiple pages.

+* The extracted data is stored in a DataTable for processing.

+* Data is cleaned by removing symbols like $ and sq ft and converting text into numbers.

+* Final processed data is exported into an Excel file for analysis.

 💡 Use Cases -

+* Helps real estate agents analyze property prices across different cities.

+* Assists investors in comparing price per square foot.

+* Enables market trend analysis for housing demand.

+* Reduces manual effort in collecting real estate data.

+* Supports business intelligence teams with structured property data.

+* Useful for academic or market research.

 📘 What This Project Demonstrates -

+* Ability to build real-world UiPath automation workflows.

+* Strong knowledge of web scraping and pagination handling.

+* Experience in DataTable manipulation and data cleaning.

+* Implementation of user input handling.

+* Excel automation and report generation skills.

+* Use of reliable selectors and basic exception handling.

 📈 Future Enhancements -

+* Add support for multiple real estate websites.

+* Implement automatic scheduling of data extraction.

+* Include advanced analytics like price trends and graphs.

+* Add database storage instead of Excel.

+* Create a dashboard for real-time data visualization.

+* Enable email reporting with attached Excel files.

 # 🧑‍💻 Author -
 Abhijit Kulkarni RPA Developer | UiPath | Power Automate | Automation Enthusiast